shnno61/Storefront-backend/README.md

 #### Requirements
 ##### PreStart
 - you should have a postgres to databases and remember configurations to its
+- create two databases one for development and the other for testing
 - add file called <.env> and assign your attributes to it  like this
   - NODE_ENV=dev      < node env>
   - SERVER_PORT=4003    < server port >